 Cannot Access Local Server (http://localhost:8080)

 If you are a webmaster, you might be familiar with this domain: localhost.
 I’m sure that you already know the importance of localhost in web development.
-It’s the domain which enables to test a website before it is uploaded on the internet.
+It’s the domain that enables to testing of a website before it is uploaded on the internet.
 If you are developing a WordPress website, then you should know that WordPress runs on port 8080 by default.
 So, to make changes to your website (if they are being saved locally), you must access localhost using http://localhost:8080.

 Whether you’re a WordPress user, running PHPMyAdmin, or working on a LAMP stack, you may have come across the issue of localhost being blocked in one way or another.
 You’ve disabled it with iptables, put the application behind a security system, or had to add a rule to your host file.